-Marsha Kinder (School of Cinematic Arts, USC) will join moderator Cristina Venegas (Film and Media Studies, UCSB) for a post-screening discussion.
+Marsha Kinder (School of Cinematic Arts, USC) joined moderator Cristina Venegas (Film and Media Studies, UCSB) for a post-screening discussion.

 Marsha Kinder (School of Cinematic Arts, USC)